JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 ### Can I use Compose Multiplatform in production?

 The Android and desktop targets of Compose Multiplatform are Stable.
 You can use them in production.

+The iOS target is in Beta, which means that it's feature complete.
+You can use it in production and expect minimal migration issues, but watch out for changes and deprecation warnings.

-The iOS target is in Alpha, which means that it's in active development.
+The version of Compose Multiplatform for Web that is based on WebAssembly is in Alpha, which means that it's in active development.
 You can use it with caution and expect migration issues.
-The version of Compose Multiplatform for web that is based on WebAssembly is Experimental.
-You can try it in your pet projects.
-It has the same UI as Compose Multiplatform for iOS, Android, and desktop.
+It has the same UI as Compose Multiplatform for iOS, Android, and Desktop.

 ### How do I create a new Compose Multiplatform project?